sindhu4512/task/4_1_connecting_to_desktop_client.md

 permalink: /Client/
 ---

-## User Story 4.1: Connecting to ownCloud Desktop Sync Client
+## Connecting to ownCloud Desktop Sync Client

 The **ownCloud Desktop Synchronization Client** is used for synchronizing files with the desktop computer.
-The **ownCloud Desktop Synchronization Client** enables the user to:
+It enables the user to:

 * Create folders in the home directory and keep the folder contents synced with the ownCloud server.
 * Synchronize all the latest files.

-The desktop client is available for _Linux_, _macOS_, and _Windows_ operating systems.
+The Desktop Client is available for _Linux_, _macOS_, and _Windows_ operating systems.

 **Note:** The **ownCloud Desktop Synchronization Client** is compatible with the following verisons of the operating system:

 * Windows 7+